 In 2022, Google began changing the availability of the information available in User-Agent strings across their Chromium browsers.
 The change is to use the set of HTTP request header fields called Client Hints.
-Through this process, if approved by the client, a server can request to receive information that would have been previously freely available in the User-Agent string.
+Through this process, a server can request, and if approved by the client, receive information that would have been previously freely available in the User-Agent string.
 This change is likely to have an impact on publishers across the open web that may use User-Agent information today.

 To explain what this change means, how it will impact the AdTech industry, and what you can do to prepare, we spoke with Nate West, our Director of Product.